Consenso keeps the information for its users in compliance with the highest standards.

 Allows the site owner to better understand their users' preferences and to improve and develop their products and services through analysis.
 Typically, the site owner or research company collects anonymous information and process trend data without identifying individual users or their personal data.

-The personal data collected from cookies can only be used to perform specific functions on the site related to the user.
+The personal data collected by cookies can only be used to perform specific functions on the site related to the user.
 Personal data is encrypted to prevent access by unauthorized persons.

 Keep in mind that disabling certain cookies may limit your access to certain features and pieces of content in Consento.